open-mmlab/mmaction2/docs/data_preparation.md

 - `EXT`: Extention of your videos. eg., `.mp4`.
 - `N_WORKERS`: Number of processes to be used.

 After extracting audios, you are free to decode and generate the spectrogram on-the-fly such as [this](/configs/audio_recognition/tsn_r50_64x1x1_kinetics400_audio.py).
-As for the annotations, you can directly use those of the videos as long as you keep the relative position of audios same as the videos.
+As for the annotations, you can directly use those of the rawframes as long as you keep the relative position of audios same as the videos.
 However, extracting spectrogram on-the-fly is slow and bad for prototype iteration.
 Therefore, we also provides a script (and many useful tools to play with) for you to generation spectrogram off-line.

 ```shell
 cd $MMACTION2